 While I wouldn’t characterize Florida as cold, evenings after the sun goes down can be in stark contrast to the day and that is something you need to prepare to endure.

-Needless to say, that can make it very difficult to plan and pack for a trip this time of year!
-These are our Disney packing tips for Winter at Walt Disney World.
+Needless to say, that can make it challenging to plan and pack for a trip this time of year!
+These are our Disney packing tips for winter at Walt Disney World.

 To which I earn a small commission, at zero cost to you!

 Can you go swimming?
 What kinds of clothes should you bring?
 Of course, it’s hard to pack everything that you might need “just in case” when you’re on vacation.
 But, with a few of our tips and simple strategies for packing the essentials, you’ll be prepared for any kind of weather or park scenario you might face during the month of December.

 What is the weather like at Walt Disney World in the winter?

 Looking a week in advance, this is what we expected to be treated to in Disney World.
 Having researched typical December weather, this seems to be normal.

 Absolutely!
 Not only are the resort pools heated, but the water parks are open too.

 During the winter months, one water park closes for a refurb, and the other closes during inclement cold weather.
 This is more of a February problem, not a December issue.

 What should I pack for winter at Walt Disney World?